theelims/FuckIO/README.md

 ### node-red
 I've setup a node-red instance on my NAS to control FuckIO through MQTT messages.
 Have a look at the provided [flows.json](node-red/flows.json) to draw some inspiration from.

-## ToDo's & Known Issues
-There are still a few open items and kinks to iron out:
-* The iHSV57 can draw more power then the Meanwell power brick can supply.
-In high load conditions the power brick goes into failure mode.
-It needs a couple of minutes to recover.
-I need to look into tuning the servo.
-* Very hard decerelations may trip the over-voltage protection of the power brick.
-The motor's induction can raise the voltage quite drastically.
-The power brick will recover after a couple of minutes.
-Will be adressed in a next PCB revision with a protection circuit.
-For now you may tone down a little bit on the maximum acceleration.